Misacorp/sea-of-thieves-cooking-timer/README.md

 This is where I dump ideas in order to clear my head.
 Check the [Issues page](https://github.com/Misacorp/sea-of-thieves-cooking-timer/issues) for a broader view of what remains to be done.

 - Create a room cleanup loop on the server.
 Check for rooms that have been inactive for __ minutes and destroy them.
+- User is not removed from the room when they refresh the page.
+Their nickname still appears in MEMBER_LIST.